 Bel opened the shutter in the lamp and let the red light spill out ahead of her.
 This bit was Alina’s touch: red light, she explained, didn’t interfere with your night vision, and some animals, including a few predators, had trouble seeing it.
 It was a lot dimmer than a normal lantern light, of course, but nothing about this was supposed to be easy.
 Bel didn’t want to know how much the red glass had cost.
 That was probably Sergiu’s doing.
 When he and Alina weren’t too busy arguing, they made a formidable team.

 Bel had to admit that Sergiu was actually pretty cool for a boy, despite whatever issue he had with her, personally.
-He was the son of one of the mine owners, which meant his parents were ridiculously rich and in a position of influence that the others could barely imagine, and he certainly had no business hanging out with a bunch of teenagers whose families had to scrape to get by.
+He was the son of a mine owner, which meant his parents were ridiculously rich and in a position of influence that the others could barely imagine, and he certainly had no business hanging out with a bunch of teenagers whose families had to scrape to get by.
 Some of their parents probably worked in his dad’s mine, but he didn’t hold his family’s status over anyone, or flaunt his money, or even put on airs.
 He just wanted to hang with others his age that were like-minded, maybe interested in a challenge, open to some fun with a twist of danger and the unknown.
 He was just another teenager to them, and a pretty decent one at that.
 Sure, he could be irritating and obnoxious, but that was true of a lot of people.

 Bel crept into the cairn slowly at first, picking her way carefully across the rocks and boulders.
 Once properly inside, the walls and the floor smoothed out, revealing the long hall of worked stone.
 She could see initials–some carved, some done in ink–just inside the entrance.
 These didn’t belong to Night Walkers, of course; theirs would be much farther in.
 Any idiot could make it this far, and they would still be in the light.